jackdoe/programming-for-kids/week-015.md

 day6: Basics of Basics
 ```

-## [DAY-102] Basics of Basics
+## [DAY-102] Touch Typing day
 Whole day touch typing!

-Modify the program to print some score and words per minute, and try to imptove your score.
+Modify the program to print some score and words per minute, and try to improve your score.

 ```
 import pgzrun